Updated on 2024-12-01 GMT+08:00

 Querying the Synchronization Progress

-This section describes how to check the synchronization progress.
+This section describes how to check the synchronization progress of each synchronization object.

 • During the full synchronization, DRS displays the progress overview.
 You can view the synchronization progress of structures, data, and indexes.
 The synchronization progress is displayed based on the number of synchronized objects.
 When the progress reaches 100%, the synchronization is complete.
 The synchronization of data and indexes is relatively slow.